 a source of raw material for the construction of more modern buildings

-During the early Yuan Dynasty it is clear that the She people were in active rebellion against the centralised leadership.
-Around this time we have evidence of the first defensive tulous.
-Whether or not this coincided with the arrival of the Hakka groupings in the area may be disputed, but in all likelihood this was the case.
-The She had been previously been troubled by land grabbing Han lords in Guangdong, causing them to move into the Wuyi Mountains, where they, as late arrivals, had to occupy less attractive farmland.
-If the Hakka were less a distinctive ethnic group and more a disaffected conservative Imperialist Han splinter group this would go some way to explaining their presence in the region and perhaps their relationship with the local agriculturalists.
+During the early Yuan Dynasty, it is clear that the She people were in active rebellion against the centralised leadership.
+Around this time, we have evidence of the first defensive tulous; this may have coincided with the arrival of the Hakka in the area.
+The She had been previously troubled by land-grabbing Han lords in Guangdong, causing them to move into the Wuyi Mountains, where they, as late arrivals, had to occupy less attractive farmland.
+The Hakka were ethnically less distinctive; they were more a disaffected conservative Imperialist Han splinter group.
+This reasoning explains their presence in the region and perhaps their relationship with the local agriculturalists.

 The Tulou Building

 Since the recognition of the tulou by the World Heritage Organisation, many tulous have been extensively repaired and brought back to something nearing their original appearance with centralised assistance.
 In an attempt to gain tourist revenue, private funding has seen many more tulous partially or fully repaired.
 However, the interiors are often wholly turned over to small commercial enterprises in these cases.

 It seems odd that many commentators have failed to mention that tulou’s central area is an open courtyard, the roof and extended eaves only cover the walls and the wooden housing pinned to them.
 From the outside, at ground level, it may appear as if the roof extends across the whole structure; this is not the case, although some smaller rectangular earth buildings have an entire roof covering.